 Duties & Responsibilities

-Other responsibilities include traffic enforcement, accident calls and various Public Relations events such as parades and school demonstrations.
+Other responsibilities include traffic enforcement, accident calls and various public relations events such as parades and school demonstrations.

 Motor officers train regularly to keep their skills sharp.
 Motor school lasts for two weeks, but the schooling never truly ends with quarterly re-certifications and monthly training dates.
 The officers also compete with other motor officers in competitions known as "Motor Rodeos."
 These fun, fast-paced events pit highly skilled officers against each other in contests of speed and precision, team riding, slow riding and other challenges requiring not only skill, but also quick thinking.
 The Desoto County Sheriffs Department Motor Division has enjoyed some success in motor rodeos, bringing home top honors in several different divisions and events.
+While these events include fun competition for the riders, their main focus is to increase the elite skills needed to safely operate as a motor officer.